MikeHopley/ftl-ships-strategy/index.md

 ## Federation B

 Shields-3, shields-4, then look for a weapon.
+Your Zoltan can [power shields-3](https://www.youtube.com/watch?v=jpR3veZtlsc&t=1m59s) against ion.
 Leto is weak but worth keeping unless you need the slot for something else.
 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.

 [Defence drones cover this ship poorly](https://i.imgur.com/TpuD5BE.jpg): shields and weapons are vulnerable.
 Avoid spending scrap on the artillery beam, unless everything else is set.

 Put the Slug in piloting.
-Consider putting the Zoltan in weapons: they can [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s), and steal power from mind control or hacking, which are slotted nearby.
-On the other hand, cloaking slots next to engines.
+Consider putting the Zoltan in weapons: they can [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) and steal power from mind control or hacking, which are slotted nearby (although cloaking slots next to engines).
 Consider starting the engines crew on doors; just remember to send them back!

 The layout is a little awkward, but you can still vent shields or weapons in under 3 seconds by using **all** airlocks and turning off O2.